JanuszHatala/WindowsLogonLogoffAudit/readme.md

 ## Contributing

-Issues and pull requests are welcome.
 Please ensure any modifications maintain the script's diagnostic capabilities and error handling.